Developing People | Inspiring Growth | Removing Constraints

 Big, medium or small company – we can help you grow and achieve your goals.

 What To Look For In A Business Coach

 Hiring an Executive Coach or Business Coach is one of the smartest decisions you can make for your business.

 How do you find the right coach for you?
 Here are 9 things to look for when hiring a coach.

 Outside Perspective: Your business coach or executive coach should have the experience to provide a clear external perspective of your business.
 You may be tempted to hire a business coach that works specifically in your industry.
 While this can be relevant, it is having a certified business expert that provides the greatest return on investment.

 Proven Systems: Your business coach or executive must use proven programs and systems to guide you and your business.
 If your coach has no formal structure or proven programs to draw from, this is a warning sign.
 Your business coach and their programs and systems must be demonstrated to have produced quantifiable results for their clients.

 Aligned with Your Goals: Your business coach or executive coach should work with you to identify your key goals and identify programs to address them.
 Many coaches do not have a full suite of programs to utilise, limiting their long term benefit to your business.

 Results Focussed: Good business coaches measure the results that are achieved with their clients.
 They want to make sure that their clients are getting a substantial return on their investment in business or executive coaching.
-Every client should know what kind of return they are getting.

 The Accountability Factor: One of the many reasons why coaching is so effective is because of the accountability factor.
 Your business coach should hold you accountable to your commitments.
 If you want to move your business forward, you need to be held accountable.